melsdotspace/melsdotspace/README.md

-### Hi there 👋
+### hi there 👋

-I do web, app, and games design and development.

-I'm always open to exciting collaborations on development projects, feel free to reach out.
-Let's create together!
+i like to build stuff i like, open to exciting collaborations on development projects. feel free to reach out @melsdotspace